 John Owens joined Munger, Tolles & Olson in 2012 as a litigation partner, and splits his time between Los Angeles, San Francisco and San Diego.
 A complex business litigator, Mr. Owens focuses his practice on representing individuals and corporations in government investigations, and conducting internal investigations into allegations of corporate misconduct.
 Having served as a federal prosecutor for more than 11 years, Mr. Owens specializes in anticipating the government's investigative, trial and settlement strategies and mapping out the client's best response, both inside and outside the courtroom.
 With his Munger Tolles colleagues, Mr. Owens represents the drilling company Transocean in the criminal investigation arising from the April 20, 2010 oil spill in the Gulf of Mexico.

 Mr. Owens has handled Foreign Corrupt Practice Act matters as a prosecutor and defense attorney, has lectured on FCPA trends and is frequently quoted on the subject by the media.
 As a prosecutor, he worked with the Fraud Section at the Department of Justice, which oversees all FCPA investigations.
-He is representing individuals in a wide-ranging SEC and DOJ FCPA probe, and is advising a multi-national corporation on FCPA litigation strategy.
+He represents individuals and corporations in wide-ranging SEC and DOJ FCPA probes, and advises multi-national corporations on FCPA litigation and compliance strategy.
 Mr. Owens also coordinates with defense counsel around the country to identify FCPA legal issues to challenge in federal trial and appellate courts.